6 Product Bundle Landing Pages That Showcase Value & Maximize Revenue

 Social proof in the form of student reviews

 An FAQ section that answers any remaining questions buyers may have

 Since this is a long landing page, CTAs are spread throughout.
 But to make sure they stand out from the rest of the content, all buttons are green—which is hard to miss.

 What’s interesting in this example, however, is the way the page uses a countdown timer to instill FOMO:

 In doing so, it tells visitors they can get the course bundle at a steep discount if they act within the time remaining in the timer.

 Creating a high-converting landing page doesn’t have to be a pain.

 Simply focus on writing the copy and gathering social proof.
 Then, pick from the templates we’ve shared below to quickly create your landing page yourself—without any external help.
-Because all you need to do is to customize the templates and you’re ready to go.
+Because all you need to do is customize with ConvertFlow's Shopify landing page app or ecommerce page builder and you’re ready to go.